RuchikaShashidhara/greenest-part-hadoop/README.md

 # Greenest Part

-#### AIM: To calculate the areas in bangalore with area covered in greenery covered over 75%
+#### AIM: To calculate the areas in bangalore with area covered in greenery over 75%

 ### Preprocessing: